What is this engagement about?

 Comments will be assessed in the context of all other information received.
 Once all reviews and amendments are complete, the Chief Records Officer will give final approval to the schedule, and it will be published here as well as on the Operational Records Classification Systems website.

-Details of the Consultation:
+Details of the Engagement:

 Date: January 30, 2017 – ongoing